mfathei/ui-router/README.md

 # ui-router
-a simple project using ui.router and states multiple views
+simple project using ui.router and states multiple views